What does Freakshow use all that stolen money for?

 Danny raised both eyebrows in disbelief.
 "Uh, hello?" he said, holding up the toddler on his lap.
 "Pot?
 Kettle?
 Any of this ringing a bell?"

-One side Vlad's mouth twisted up into a grim smile.
+One side Vlad's mouth twisted up.
 "Point taken," he admitted.

 For a moment they sat in tense silence, the ornate clock on Vlad's office wall ticking loudly to remind them of the time.
 Danny, eager to cut their meeting short, spoke up again.
 "So, now what?
 I just go back and tell him you haven't got anywhere, or what?"